 Due to a lower number of built projects in RIIO-1 and the relatively high cost of these in comparison to the projects in previous periods, the EC would have increased significantly.
 Therefore, the ESO raised CMP353 to maintain the locational signal at the start of the RIIO-2 period at the RIIO-1 value plus relevant inflation in each charging year until such time as the effect of any change in the locational signal can be better understood.
 Ofgem approved CMP353 on 2 December 2020 and this was implemented on 1 April 2021.

 The CMP353 decision letter also asked the ESO to look at a broader review of the Expansion Constant.
 CMP375 has been raised to cover this.
 There is an existing related Modification, CMP315, that “seeks to review how the expansion constant is determined such that it best reflects the costs involved” and was raised on 16 April 2019.
-There is interaction between CMP315 and CMP375 but amalgamation under CUSC 8.19.3 has not currently been sought.nnor What is the solution?
+There is interaction between CMP315 and CMP375 but amalgamation under CUSC 8.19.3 has not currently been sought.

+For the avoidance of doubt, if neither CMP315 nor CMP375 were approved by Ofgem, the current levels of EC would continue (continuing to be uplifted by inflation year-on-year).

+What is the solution?

 Proposer’s solution for CMP315 and CMP375